Wilderswil: Education

 In Wilderswil, about 998 or (44.6%) of the population have completed non-mandatory upper secondary education, and 200 or (8.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 200 who had completed tertiary schooling, 69.5% were Swiss men, 22.5% were Swiss women, 5.5% were non-Swiss men and 2.5% were non-Swiss women.

 The canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of primary school.
 This is followed by three years of obligatory lower secondary school where the students are separated according to ability and aptitude.
 Following the lower secondary, students may attend additional schooling, or they may enter an apprenticeship.

 During the 2010−11 school year, there were a total of 322 students attending classes in Wilderswil.
 There were two kindergarten classes with a total of 26 students in the municipality.
 Of the kindergarten students, 3.8% were permanent or temporary residents of Switzerland (not citizens) and 11.5% had a mother language different from the classroom language.
 The municipality had nine primary classes and 183 students.
 Of the primary students, 5.5% were permanent or temporary residents of Switzerland (not citizens) and 5.5% had a mother language different from the classroom language.
 During the same year, there were five lower secondary classes with a total of 97 students.
 There were 2.1% who were permanent or temporary residents of Switzerland (not citizens) and 4.1% had a mother language different from the classroom language.
 The remainder of the students attended a private or special school.

 As of 2000, there were 113 students in Wilderswil who came from another municipality, while 69 residents attended schools outside the municipality.

+Transportation

+Wilderswil railway station is the primary connection in the town, Wilderswil with Berner Oberland Bahn trains passing through between Interlaken and up to Lauterbrunnen and Grindelwald.
+The station is the terminus of the Schynige Platte Railway.

+The town has main road access to the A8 motorway.
+In August 2023, a project was completed to construct a new 2km bypass to reduce traffic in Wilderswil.
+The new road system included links to the airfield, along with a tunnel which can be utilised as a drainage corridor in the event of severe flooding of the Lütschine River.
+The construction cost at 70million CHF.

 Tourism

 Because of its location, it is the point of departure for many excursions to the heart of the Jungfrau region.
 The town has 16 hotels, motels and hotels with 900 guest beds, 300 vacation homes, and one camping site (open in the summer).

-The town is easily accessed by the A8 motorway or by frequent trains from Interlaken.

-Wilderswil railway station is the terminus of the Schynige Platte Railway and also a station on the Berner Oberland Bahn.